Yasumitsu Satō: Titles and other championships

 Satō has appeared in major title matches a total of 37 times.
 He has won the Kisei title six times and has qualified for the Lifetime Kisei title.
-He has also won the Meijin, Kioh and Osho titles twice each and the Ryūō title once.
+He has also won the Meijin, Kiō and Ōshō titles twice each and the Ryūō title once.
 In addition to major titles, Satō has won twelve other shogi championships during his career.

 Major titles

 Other championships

 Note: Tournaments marked with an asterisk (*) are no longer held.

 Awards and honors

 Satō has received numerous awards and honors throughout his career for his accomplishments in both on an off the shogi board.
 These include the Annual Shogi Awards given out by the JSA for performance in official games and other awards given out by governmental organizations, etc. for contributions made to Japanese society.